anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/adstock.md

 ---
 ## Why we need Transformation ?

-Transformations in Marketing Mix Modeling takes 3 forms :
+Transformations in Marketing Mix Modeling takes 2 forms :

 1. Adstock Tranformations
 2. Saturation Transformations (Discussed <Anchor label="here" target="_blank" href="https://docs.lifesight.io/update/docs/marginal-roas-mroas#/">here</Anchor> )

-These transformations helps us incorporate the non-linear nature of relationships - namely decay/lag in the effect and diminishing returns - between marketing variables and the outcome.
+These transformations help us incorporate the non-linear nature of relationships - namely decay/lag in the effect and diminishing returns - between marketing variables and the outcome and also help us incorporate real world patterns of how marketing actually drive results into the model.

+At Lifesight we treat these transformations as "weakly informative priors" and the range of these distributions are informed by domain knowledge

 In this section, we dive deep into Adstock transformation